GoogleCloudDataproc/custom-images/README.md

     be escaped, consider encoding the value, then decode it back in the customization script.
 See more information about VM metadata on https://cloud.google.com/sdk/gcloud/reference/compute/instances/create.
+*   **--optional-components**: List of optional components for 2.3+ DPGCE Images.
+This will install the optional components in the image.
+For eg. - SOLR,RANGER,TRINO,DOCKER,FLINK,HIVE_WEBHCAT,ZEPPELIN,HUDI,ICEBERG,PIG is the list of valid optional components list.

 #### Overriding cluster properties with a custom image